timscargill/SiTAR/README.md

 **Prerequisites:** 2 or more Android devices running ARCore v1.3 or above; server with Python 3.8 or above, and the evo (https://github.com/MichaelGrupp/evo) and FastAPI (https://fastapi.tiangolo.com/lo/) packages installed.
 For building the necessary apps to AR devices, Unity 2021.3 or later is required, with the AR Foundation framework v4.2 or later and the ARCore Extensions v1.36 or later packages installed.

-Tested with Google Pixel 7 and Google Pixel 7 Pro devices running ARCore v1.31; Apple Macbook Pro as edge server (Python 3.8).
+Tested with Google Pixel 7 and Google Pixel 7 Pro devices running ARCore v1.31, and Apple Macbook Pro as edge server (Python 3.8).

 **User AR device:**
 1) Create a Unity project with the AR Foundation template.
 Make sure the ARCore Extensions is fully set up by following the instructions here: https://developers.google.com/ar/develop/unity-arf/getting-started-extensions.